VidyaShetty13/CKA-Certification-Course-2026/Day 27/vidya.md

 </details>

 <details>
   <summary>We are deploying a application in a multi-node cloud environment.
-Why would we choose WaitForFirstConsumer over Immediate as the volume binding mode in our StorageClass?</summary>
+Why would we choose WaitForFirstConsumer over Immediate as the volume binding mode in our StorageClass? - HARD rule</summary>

   1. Create a PV tied to a specific Node
      - We will use nodeAffinity on the PV.
 This tells K8s: "This volume only exists on kind-control-plane."